AmirMohammad2003/soundcloud-downloader/README.md

 pip3 install -r requirements.txt
 ```

-4. download the music with this command:
+4. then you can download the music with this command:

 on Windows: